 Why, without multiplying questions, did you not draw attention to @Acts 14?
 It is spoken there of the nomination of elders, and this is not the case in any of the passages which you have quoted.
 Why not mention the passage in the Epistle to Titus, where the apostle clearly speaks of this?
 Would it not have been more natural, when it is a question of elders, to quote passages which speak of them, than to multiply quotations from passages which do not speak of them?
 You dared not do it.
 These passages say exactly the contrary of what you wish to persuade us.
-There were churches in Asia Minor: the apostles chose *for them.* There were churches in Crete: Paul sent Titus to establish some *in them.*
+There were churches in Asia Minor: the apostles chose *for them*.
+There were churches in Crete: Paul sent Titus to establish some *in them*.

 You tell us that ecclesiastical history leaves no doubt on this point.
 I do not allow that ecclesiastical history is any authority, but whatever the value of its testimony may be, it very plainly contradicts what you say.

 Here are the words of Clement, or rather of the whole Church at Rome, in whose name he writes.
 There were divisions at Corinth, on the subject of elders.
 The Church had set aside certain elders, as claiming the right to do so according to the principles which I contest.
-In his Epistle, @1 Corinthians 4: 2,&#8221; The apostles evangelized us on behalf of our Lord Jesus Christ, Jesus the Christ did so on behalf of God.
+In his Epistle, @1 Corinthians 4: 2, "The apostles evangelized us on behalf of our Lord Jesus Christ, Jesus the Christ did so on behalf of God.
 The Christ was sent on behalf of God, and the apostles on behalf of Christ.
 The two things occurred regularly therefore according to the will of God.
-Having therefore preached through divers places, in the country, and in the towns, they established their first-fruits to be overseers and deacons among those who should believe, having, by the Holy Spirit, found them worthy.
-And there is nothing new in this.&#8221; Then he quotes the choice of Aaron by the direct testimony of God in what happened to his rod. &#8220;And our apostles knew, by our Lord Jesus Christ, that there would be disputations with regard to the name of the episcopacy.
-Therefore, having received a perfect fore-knowledge of this, they established those of whom
+Having therefore preached through divers places, in the country, and in the towns, they established their firstfruits to be overseers and deacons among those who should believe, having, by the Holy Spirit, found them worthy.
+And there is nothing new in this."
+Then he quotes the choice of Aaron by the direct testimony of God in what happened to his rod.
+"And our apostles knew, by our Lord Jesus Christ, that there would be disputations with regard to the name of the episcopacy.
+Therefore, having received a perfect foreknowledge of this, they established those of whom

 {335}

-we have previously spoken and then gave a legal| order of succession, how that, when they fell asleep, other approved persons might receive their ministry.
-Those therefore, who were established by them, or afterwards by other eminent (renowned) men, the whole Church approving them&#8230; these we esteem wrongfully deprived of their ministry.&#8221; Here we have the question expressly treated by one who was a companion of the apostle, who acted in the matter, who was a successor of the apostle, as far as anyone could be such, and one who is, in every way, the highest possible authority on such a subject.
+we have previously spoken and then gave a legal¦ order of succession, how that, when they fell asleep, other approved persons might receive their ministry.
+Those therefore, who were established by them, or afterwards by other eminent (renowned) men, the whole Church approving them ... these we esteem wrongfully deprived of their ministry."
+Here we have the question expressly treated by one who was a companion of the apostle, who acted in the matter, who was a successor of the apostle, as far as anyone could be such, and one who is, in every way, the highest possible authority on such a subject.
 What he says to be the history of the matter is confirmed by the whole Church of Rome, and he declares that the apostle had foreseen the difficulty, and that, when the Corinthians were pretending to exercise the very authority claimed by the Evangelical Church at Geneva.
 He declares that the apostle had established elders and a form of succession; then that other men of repute had established them, the whole Church being satisfied with it.
 It is impossible to have anything clearer or more positive, in ecclesiastical history, to contradict the assertion of my opponents.